jonnonz1/nz-statute-book/acts/public/1969/status-of-children-act-1969.md

 ### 11 Regulations
 (1) The Governor-General may from time to time, by Order in Council, make regulations for all or any of the following purposes:
-  (a) Prescribing fees and forms for the purposes of this Act:
+  (a) prescribing fees and forms for the purposes of this Act:
-  (b) Providing for such matters as are contemplated by or necessary for giving full effect to this Act and for its due administration.
+  (b) providing for such matters as are contemplated by or necessary for giving full effect to this Act and for its due administration.
-(2) Where the Registrar-General (as defined in subsection (4) of section 9 of this Act) is empowered to do any act for which a fee is payable, he may refuse to do the act until the fee is paid.
+(2) Where the Registrar-General (as defined in subsection (4) of section 9) is empowered to do any act for which a fee is payable, he may refuse to do the act until the fee is paid.
 (3) Notwithstanding the provisions of any regulations under this Act, the Registrar-General (as so defined) may dispense with the payment of any fee payable under this Act.

 ### 12 Repeals and consequential amendments
 (1) The Legitimation Act 1939 and the Deaths by Accidents Compensation Amendment Act 1956 are hereby repealed.
-(2) The enactments specified in the Schedule to this Act are hereby consequentially amended in the manner indicated in that Schedule.
+(2) The enactments specified in the Schedule are hereby consequentially amended in the manner indicated in that schedule.
-(3) Except as provided in subsections (1) and (2) of this section, nothing in this Act shall— (a) Limit or affect any enactment or rule of law relating to the domicile of any person and every such enactment or rule of law shall continue to apply as if this Act had not been passed:
+(3) Except as provided in subsections (1) and (2), nothing in this Act shall— (a) limit or affect any enactment or rule of law relating to the domicile of any person and every such enactment or rule of law shall continue to apply as if this Act had not been passed:
-  (b) Limit or affect any of the provisions of the Adoption Act 1955 which determine the relationship to any other person of a person who has been adopted.
+  (b) limit or affect any of the provisions of the Adoption Act 1955 which determine the relationship to any other person of a person who has been adopted.

 ## Part 2 — Status of children conceived as result of AHR procedures